ONSdigital/onse-bowling-game/README.md

 # TDD Demo - Bowling Game Kata

-This repository contains a base project to run the bowling game kata from.
+This repository forms part of the ONS Software Development Practices engineering training sessions.
+It contains a base project to run the bowling game kata from.

 ## Branches